Skip to Content

 Helping high school students choose a career?

-It’s an awesome thing to give teens motivation and purpose behind their education – experts say this can increase their focus, interest, and even get more of your students to graduate.
+It’s an awesome thing to give teens motivation and purpose behind their education – experts say this can increase their focus, and interest, and even get more of your students to graduate.

 The thing is: most students can’t name very many careers or job types.
 It’s because they haven’t been exposed to tons of industries, careers, vocations, or even jobs.